 It is well known that men are less likely than women to seek professional medical care when their health is compromised.
 It is also known that men visit doctors less for preventative medicine.
 There are many reasons why men do not see doctors as often as women.
 Some men were raised to “be tough” and “not to cry,” or led to believe “if it’s not broken then there is no need to fix it.”
 Additionally, some men choose to ignore physical exams, screening labs, or a symptom because they would rather not know if something is wrong.1 Fortunately, many men are beginning to listen to their bodies, and when a symptom arises (i.e. chronic cough) they get checked out.
-I believe it’s important to take health to the next level by explaining to men that the absence of symptoms does not equal absence of disease.
-For example 90 percent of coronary disease is asymptomatic, with sudden death emerging as the first sign in half of these cases.2
+I believe it’s important to take health to the next level by explaining to men that the absence of symptoms does not equal absence of disease (for example, 90 percent of coronary disease is asymptomatic, with sudden death being the first sign in half of these cases2).

 Benign Prostatic Hyperplasia (BPH)